nicolai86/ganymede/rev1/README.md

 # revision 0.3

-There is no build guide for rev 0.3 for now; See the assembled pictures for details; note that all decoupling capacitors are placed on the opposite side.
+There is no build guide for rev 0.3 for now; See the assembled pictures for details; The gerber files for this revision are available in [gerber.zip](./gerber.zip).

+Note that all decoupling capacitors are placed on the opposite side.

 ## left side (master)